openstax/cookbook/README.md

 This script can be used to build a book using legacy baking (e.g. `cnx-easybake`) given an old style CSS recipe file (an example of how to run this script with Docker can be found below).

+Within the devcontainer, provided that [the legacy recipes](https://github.com/openstax/cnx-recipes/tree/master/recipes/output) have been [properly mounted](https://github.com/openstax/recipes#using-legacy-recipes-within-the-recipes-devcontainer), this script can be called with `./bake_legacy -i {input-file} -r legacy_recipes/{book-name}.css -o {output-file}`.

 ## The `bake_root` script

 This script can be used if you don't want to invoke `bake` (kitchen baking) or `bake_legacy` (`cnx-easybake` baking) directly, and instead want to use a single script that will adopt the appropriate process for the given book.
 When kitchen support is added for a book, this script should be updated accordingly (it will fallback to legacy baking for all unknown books).
 Also, this is the script that will be utilized by build pipelines (e.g. CORGI, web hosting, etc.), so it controls when a book is ready to switchover from legacy to kitchen baking in those environments.